STRIPERSPACE.COM LOGO

 • Stripers swim fast, but not the fastest, so they don't always chase down prey like blue fish.
 However, they have large tails and can maneuver well, and they can swim with control in fast moving turbulent waters.
 Stripers prefer to ambush prey, that are stirred up and disoriented, by turbulent water.

-• Striped bass have a preferred temperature range of from 55° F to 68° F.
+• Striped bass have a preferred water temperature range of from 55° F to 68° F, and migrate to find water of these temperatures.

-• In the spring stripers are seldom caught until the temperature reaches 50° F.
+• Stripers are seldom caught if the water temperature is below 44° F.

-• Striper peak feeding times are the hour before sunrise and at dusk.
+• Striper peak feeding times are the half hour before sunrise and at dusk.

 • Striped bass don't have eyelids.
 When the sun comes up they will retreat to deeper water to avoid the bright light.